iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 ##################
 Live ESC telemetry updates can be viewed in Mission Planner under the Status section of the DATA tab.
 After properly configuring the flight controller, power on your connected Vertiq module.
 Select the Status section in the DATA tab, and scroll over to the esc1 section.
-The "esc1_curr", "esc1_rpm", "esc1_temp", and "esc1_volt" entries should be updating with live telemetry information, as shown below.
+The "esc1_curr", "esc1_rpm", "esc1_temp", and "esc1_volt" entries should update with live telemetry information, as shown below.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/mp_no_spin_telemetry.png
     :align: center